As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Acacia

 In Hebrew scriptures, Acacia is a sacred wood known as ‘shittah.’
 In the Old Testament, it was severely used to make sacred furniture.
-The Ark of the Covenant and the tabernacle were all made from Acacia.
+The Ark of the Covenant and the Tabernacle were all made from Acacia.

 In Freemasonry, it is a symbol of the immortality of the soul.